admahood/thinned_comms/README.md

 # Data and Code for "Forest restoration treatments increase native plant diversity but open the door to invasion in the Colorado Front Range"

-AL Mahood, CS Stevens-Rumann, AE Rhea, SM Ritter, K Barrett, PJ Fornwalt
+AL Mahood, CS Stevens-Rumann, DM Barnard, AE Rhea, SM Ritter, K Barrett, PJ Fornwalt

 Forest Ecology and Management 593, 122881